splynx/docs/files/en/payment_systems/braintree/braintree.md

 Braintree payments
 ==================

-Braintree is a Splynx add-on.
-It allows to charge customer's credit cards via *Braintree payment gateway* - [https://www.braintreepayments.com](https://www.braintreepayments.com).
+Braintree is a Splynx add-on which allows recharging of customer credit cards via the *Braintree payment gateway* - [https://www.braintreepayments.com](https://www.braintreepayments.com).

-Add-on can work with different credit cards, if cards are saved, then addon allows to charge all customers using *Direct debit order*.
+The Add-on can work with different credit cards, if cards are saved on customer profiles, the addon allows charging all customers using *Direct debit orders*.

+The add-on can be installed in two methods, via the CLI or Web UI of your Splynx server.

-To install *splynx-braintree-rb* add-on, use following commands:
+To install the *splynx-braintree-rb* add-onv via CLI, the following commands can be used:

 ```bash
 apt-get update
 apt-get install splynx-braintree-rb
 ```
-or you can install it from Web UI:
+To install it via the Web UI:

-Config → Integrations → Add-ons:
+Navigate to `Config → Integrations → Add-ons`:

 ![Integrations addons](integrations_addons.png)

+Locate or search for the "splynx-braintree-rb" add-on and click on the install icon in the *Actions* column, a window will appear for you to confirm or the installation:

 ![Install addon](install_addon.png)

-After installation you have to configure addon:
+After installation process has completed, you have to configure the addon:

-Config → Integrations → Modules list:
+Navigate to `Config → Integrations → Modules list`:

 ![Modules list](modules_list.png)

+Locate or search for the "splynx-braintree-rb" add-on and click on the edit icon in the *Actions* column

 ![Edit Braintree](edit_braintree.png)

 ![Add settings](add_settings.png)

-Where:
+**Parameters**:

 * Public key: user-specific public identifier;